carlwhittick/magpie-developer-challenge/README.md

 - **Shipping Information Extraction**:
   - Extracts shipping-related details using regular expressions to match phrases like "Free Shipping", "Order within X hours", "Available on", and "Unavailable for delivery".
-  - Optionally captures dates (e.g., "2025-02-05" or "tomorrow") for delivery, using `Carbon` for date manipulation.
+  - Captures dates if they are available (e.g., "2025-02-05" or "tomorrow") for delivery, using `Carbon` for date manipulation.

 - **Currency-Agnostic Price Handling**:
   - Supports various currency symbols, including `£`, `$`, `€`, `¥`, and more.